SearchLightNZ/nagios-plugins-bird/README.md

 If the BIRD control socket is not in the default location `/var/run/bird/bird.ctl`, then an alternate location can be specified with option `-s`.

-Option `-p` is required, and specifies the protocol name to look for.
+Option `--instance|i` is required, and specifies the protocol name to look for.

+The plugins tries the fetch the instance `-m` max_retires times before sending a not available.

  [Nagios]: http://www.nagios.org/
  [BIRD routing daemon]: http://bird.network.cz/

-## bird.ctl
+## birdctl.pm

 This is a simple Perl module for talking to BIRD's control socket.
 Briefly, you may use it as follows: